zniper/rhaptos2.repo/docs/overview.rst

   REST API - POST -> create a hash, store it in repo.
 The new URL is the hash....

-  :Question: I would like to discuss treating each module change as a seperate hashable object.
+  Question: I would like to discuss treating each module change as a seperate hashable object.
 Its a fairly good idea, but has some implications that need to be thought through.
 However its almost perfect to decouple services with.